johnwesleyquintero/scalesmart/docs/academy/academy_architecture.md

 - **Module Types:** It renders different module types based on the `activeModule.type`, including `article`, `video`, `exercise`, `caseStudy`, `quiz`, and `simulation`.
 - **Module Rendering:** It imports and renders specific components for `VideoModule`, `ExerciseModule`, `CaseStudyModule`, and `SimulationModule`.
 However, it only displays placeholder text for `article` and `quiz` modules.

-Now I have a more complete picture of the Amazon Seller Academy platform.
+Now I have a more complete picture of the ScaleSmart Academy platform.
 I can refine the SWOT analysis and develop actionable recommendations.

 **SWOT Analysis (Updated):**